amyflo/portfolio-v2/src/markdown-pages/census.md

 When used effectively, data can be extremely powerful for finding new customer leads, measuring sales, and understanding a local market.

-#### [67% of small businesses](https://smallbiztrends.com/2020/03/data-analytics-trends.html) are spending more than $10K a year on analytics.
+#### [67% of small businesses](https://smallbiztrends.com/2020/03/data-analytics-trends.html) are spending more than $10K a year on analytics

-#### 83% of our user research participants rely on data analytic tools to make business decisions.
+#### 83% of our user research participants rely on data analytic tools to make business decisions

 > “[Before the pandemic] we started working with a bunch of people who've essentially gone out of business, like brick and mortar stores.
 Most of them are non-existent.
 Our future was always going to be online.” - Participant 3